googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ```
 ### display_name

 The `display_name` key is used when the font name should appear differently on the API.
-The main use of this key is for families which have abbreviated names as a convention, for example the Noto CJK.
+The main use of this key is for families which have abbreviated names as a convention &mdash; for example, the Noto CJK families.
 This is not necessarily clear for the user, so the `display_name` key is used to display an unabbreviated name on the specimen page.

 Example:
 ```code